 As I mentioned before most people who start walking from Porto regardless of which route they walk on the first day follow the Senda Litoral (Litoral Way) to get out of the city.
 It means on the first day instead of following the Central Route that goes through the industrial area and outskirts of Porto following busy roads you walk along the coast, past beaches and small seaside villages.
 This way is a bit longer than just following the Central Route from Porto but is much nicer and more beautiful.
 It will add about 7km to your total distance, no worries our itinerary doesn’t have very long walking days.
 We really enjoyed this part, it felt more like a beach than a walking holiday.

-Some people prefer to take a tram to get from Se Cathedral to Foz do Douro at the beginning of the promenade.
+Some people prefer to take a tram to get from Se Cathedral to Foz do Douro, the beginning of the promenade.
 We walked from the cathedral we went down to the Douro river and followed it.
 On the first day most of the time, you walk on wooden boardwalks which are much better than asphalt or cobblestones.
 There are many restaurants and cafés on the way where you can enjoy breakfast or lunch with a sea view.

 Labruge